krunalpriyadarshi/Codeforce-Solutions/Book/Book_Gradle.md

 - **Locating tasks**

-  - tasks.named(): Used to adjust existing behaviour of a task.
+  - tasks.named(): Adjust or extend the behavior of an existing task.
+Note: tasks.named() can't be used for non-existing task.

     - Modify behaviour of ad-hoc task: